STORY OF HOW RITAKINS

 Oh well, another day, another challenge.
 Now that Wulffe's gone there isn't as much work for me to do at the barn.
 I even cut my feed delivery back from weekly to once a month.
 Amazing how much high maintenance Wulffe was.
 I never realized it until this moment.

 The first night after Dr. Hallaron put him down, I didn't admit it to anyone, but I was truly afraid we'd find Wulffe waiting for us the next day at the back gate.
-That EQUUS article from years ago still had me spooked. {STORY TO GO HERE}
+That EQUUS article from years ago still haunts me. {STORY TO GO HERE}

 God knew my fears!
 Having Wulffe's body lie there for 3 days was, in a way, a blessing.
 It helped reassure me and remove any doubts that he was definitely GONE.